SanjithaP/fundamentals-of-AI-DS/README.md

-"this repository contains all the codes for AI DS"
+"this repository contains all the codes from the course fundamentals of AI DS of my third year"